AxisNL/certsrv_requestcert/README.md

 ## Getting started

-Check out the repo or download the zip to some folder, for example `c:\tools\requestcert` or something.
+Check out the repo or extract the zip to some folder, for example `c:\tools\requestcert` or something.
 Copy the config.ini.dist to config.ini and change the values accordingly.

 | section    | value           | description                                                                                  |